 Experience is the best teacher, but she had a palate to go with all that experience.

 She made the most delicious homemade cakes I have ever eaten.

 She would taste the batter as she went along, adding a little of this or that until it tasted perfect.

 I think one of her key secrets was that she always used real butter in her baked goodies.

 She made the best fried chicken I have ever tasted, using the simple old-fashioned cast iron skillet method.

 Now that I am older, I regret not spending more time with her in the kitchen.
-But I would probably weigh 300 pounds if could cook like her!

 The following recipe is my own, and more my speed because it's quick, simple, and inexpensive.